RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-Add hours to a date.
+Add a certain amount of hours to a date.

-- `date`: The date to add hours to.
+- `date`: The date to add the hours to.
-- `hours`: The number of hours to add.
+- `days`: The number of hours to add.

 ```ts
 =ADD_HOURS(NOW(), 8)